Sameeriit/complete-c-/README.md

-#  you can learn here  complete-c++ step by step...!
+#  you can learn here  complete c++ step by step...!